jadogeri/Contact_Management_App/README.md

 ```

 ## **7. API Testing**
-**prerequisites** :ensure container or local application is running.
+**Prerequisites** :ensure container or local application is running.

-1 open up any web browser and type http://localhost:4000/api-docs
+1 Open up any web browser and type http://localhost:4000/api-docs

 **Note** : use <a href="#2-api-reference">API Reference</a> docs for testing endpoints.